awsdocs/aws-iot-docs/developerguide/timestream-rule-action.md

 }
 ```

 The following table displays the database columns and records that using the specified topic rule action to process the previous message payload creates\.
 The `device_firmware_sku` and `device_id` columns are the DIMENSIONS defined in the topic rule action\.
-The Timestream topic rule action creates the `time` column and the `measure_name` and `measure_value::*` columns, which it fills with the values from the result of the topic rule action's SQL statement\.
+The Timestream topic rule action creates the `time` column and the `measure_name` and `measure_value::*` columns, which it fills with the values from the result of the topic rule action's query statement\.

 | device\_firmware\_sku | device\_id | measure\_name | measure\_value::bigint | measure\_value::varchar | measure\_value::double | measure\_value::boolean | time |